giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 - Via the source code
 ![image](https://github.com/user-attachments/assets/edba2c6f-1f32-405d-ab50-69580ab55ab5)

+It must be added before GTM starts sending events to Firebase (if adding via the GTM template, use the Initialization trigger; if adding via the source code, ensure that this code runs early on the page, ideally before GTM loads).

 [TO DO - Add reference to the app code base where I do this]